codota/terraform-google-gke-tabnine/README.md

 ## Compatibility

-This module is meant for use with Terraform X and tested using Terraform Y.
+This module is tested using Terraform 1.2.7.

 ## Usage